Karl Barth: Barmen Declaration

 In 1934, as the Protestant Church attempted to come to terms with Nazi Germany, Barth was largely responsible for the writing of the Barmen Declaration (Barmer Erklärung).
 This declaration rejected the influence of Nazism on German Christianity by arguing that the Church's allegiance to the God of Jesus Christ should give it the impetus and resources to resist the influence of other lords, such as the German Führer, Adolf Hitler.
 Barth mailed this declaration to Hitler personally.
 This was one of the founding documents of the Confessing Church and Barth was elected a member of its leadership council, the Bruderrat.

 He was forced to resign from his professorship at the University of Bonn in 1935 for refusing to swear an oath to Hitler.
+Alongside Kurt von Fritz, he was one of only two professors who refused to take the oath.
 Barth then returned to his native Switzerland, where he assumed a chair in systematic theology at the University of Basel.
 In the course of his appointment, he was required to answer a routine question asked of all Swiss civil servants: whether he supported the national defence.
 His answer was, "Yes, especially on the northern border!"
 The newspaper Neue Zürcher Zeitung carried his 1936 criticism of the philosopher Martin Heidegger for his support of the Nazis.
 In 1938 he wrote a letter to a Czech colleague Josef Hromádka in which he declared that soldiers who fought against Nazi Germany were serving a Christian cause.